Scientific: Artemisia absinthium

 Family: Asteraceae

 Origin: Mediterranean region of Europe and Asia where it grows in dry, rocky waste places.
-It has escaped cultivation and become naturalized in other temperate areas, including the NE US and Canada.
+It has escaped cultivation and become naturalized in other temperate areas, including the northeastern United States and Canada.

 Hardiness zones